 Black Tea CO2 (SELECT)

-Adam Michael has this to say “Smelling black tea CO2 from the bottle is very astringent, warm, bitter, and perhaps a little spicy and even floral.
+Adam Michael has this to say “The aroma of black tea CO2 from the bottle is very astringent, warm, bitter, and perhaps a little spicy and even floral.
 All the notes work very well together and from the heart to dry down I detect soft woody nuances.
 This material does contain ethanol and it adds a lot of oomph to the aroma.